Samsung Health is one of the best health apps I have used. From step to sleep tracking, it’s a complete package.

 The calorie data was slightly higher, but I believe that because it counts many details (more than almost all health apps).

-A comparison: Samsung Health vs. Fitbit
+Another comparison: Samsung Health or Fitbit

 Samsung Health’s other features